-By doing so, you will hopefully pick up a few new fans, and they will help to spread the word about your music.
+Doing so will hopefully pick up a few new fans, and they will help spread the word about your music.
 And if you pick the right spots to play, you might also be spotted by a talent scout who will help you progress your career if he or she likes what they hear.

 #2: Upload your music

 Many people have found fame and fortune from YouTube celebs to celebrity bloggers thanks to the internet.
 And thanks to the various streaming platforms available for singers and musicians, you could find fame too.